Trish Morris - President & CEO

 Then in 1996, it all changed.
 Marcus suffered a paralyzing neck injury during a football game in his senior year.
 Triumphing through adversity, he returned to college in a power-assisted wheelchair in the fall of 1997 and graduated two-years later with a Bachelor of Business Administration

 Marcus’ “Only the Strong Foundation,” launched in 2005, promotes a life-long crusade not focused on him, but of giving back to the neighborhood in which he grew up, encouraging kids to pursue education and excellence in the Montbello – Green Valley Community.
 He hosts hundreds of children and their families at the “Burger and Bags” event in the neighborhood where he provides back packs filled with school supplies and burgers for all that attend this great event.
 In addition, he volunteers his time with Boys & Girls Club and True-Life Baptist Church.

 His efforts have been publicized and lauded repeatedly, and even his football career respectfully honored with his induction into the Idaho State Hall of Fame in 2005.

 Becky LaBrant - Board Treasurer

 Becky has hardly met a time when she wasn’t helping someone.
-Born & raised in Colorado.
-She retired from King Sooper’s as a Checker in 1998.
+Born & raised in Colorado, she retired from King Soopers grocery operation (a division of Kroger) in 1998.
 Since retirement, Becky has enjoyed traveling and volunteering with the Arthritis Foundation, Special Olympics Colorado, Nine News Health Fair, Children’s Hospital Blood Drive and Lipbar Inc. Becky resides in Colorado and shares her home with her dog Minnie.
 Becky is a proud advocate of the Courageous Faces Foundation and dedicates time to increasing the awareness of the foundation to others.